 Enigma (Wikipedia) Symbolic analysis and statistical analysis were both approaches codebreakers took in breaking Enigma.
 The development of AI has also incorporated both approaches.
-One historical question for AI is why the dominance of Symbolic AI from 1950 to 1990?
-Note the development of AI out of the Dartmouth Workshop and especially the contributions of one of its attendees, Ray Solomonoff , to the statistical approach, an approach taken up by Marcus Hutter , a DeepMind researcher.
-Note too that along with the difference between the symbolic and the statistical is the difference between language learning and computer vision.
-Overview History of Computing (Medium, Mazhar Hassan ) Historical Development of Computing Devices (CSULB) Analytic Philosophy ~ The Linguistic Turn (Oxford, Timothy Williamson) AI History (Weighty Thoughts) Symbolic AI (Deep Code AI, Frank Fisher) Symbolic AI History (Wikipeida) Symbolic AI and Statistical AI (ANU, Yoshihiro Maruyama)...
+One historical question for AI is why the dominance of Symbolic AI, associated here with the linguistic turn, from 1950 to 1990?
+Note the development of AI out of the Dartmouth Workshop and especially the contributions of one of its attendees, Ray Solomonoff , to the statistical approach, an approach taken up by Marcus Hutter , a DeepMind researcher, and of course, others.
+Note that a history of AI outside the linguistic turn from Moritz Hardt and Ben Recht is in Patterns, Predictions, and Actions .
+And note too that along with the difference between the symbolic and the statistical is the difference between language learning and computer vision, which tends to be a history outside the linguistic turn.
+And the turn Richard Sutton takes is to push learning outside the context of language, which ...

 Comments